tremor-rs/tremor-www/blog/2021-06-29T17-LFX-Blog-Jigyasa-gcloud.md

 ---
 ***Note:***
-*On killing the server and resarting right afterwards, we see that we lost 1 message (id 7) which was acknwledged inside tremor but not yet fully delivered to the console by gsub.*
+*On stopping the server and resarting right afterwards, we see that we lost 1 message (id 7) which was acknwledged inside tremor but not yet fully delivered to the console by gsub.*

 ---